 This morning, I made breakfast quiches, mini ones.
 I had been experimenting with apple pie.
 I made two, but I don’t think they’re exactly perfect and blog ready yet.
 My first pie came out too dry and my second one was good, but still lacked a little something something.
 Also since I was running low on AP flour, I had been experimenting with wheat flour, so the crusts were a bit of experiment as well. whoops, I’m getting a little off topic.
 Hehe I guess I just wanted to update you all on my recent baking exploits.
 I’ve also been kind of focused on building my food blog instagram :)

 Anyway, let’s get back to these quiches.
 I made them pretty simple, with cheddar cheese, caramelized onions and bacon.
-Of course if you’re vegan, you can omit the bacon and if you’re gluten free you can omit the crust all together.
+Of course if you’re vegan, you can omit the bacon and use egg and cheese substitutes and if you’re gluten free you can omit the crust all together.
 Either way, they were delicious.
 I made 12 and by the end of breakfast Pat and I had already eaten 7.
 Whoops?

 Well let’s get started!